 - People from culturally and linguistically diverse (CALD) backgrounds may face barriers due to language difficulties and lack of knowledge on what services are available.
 There are services specifically designed to further assist people from a CALD background to access support unique to them.
 Examples include the Translating and Interpreting Service (TIS National – 131 450) and the ‘Partners in Culturally Appropriate Care’ (PICAC program NSW 02 4227 4222).

-We’re here to help and we’re just a call away.
-For further assistance, call on:
+We’re here to help and we’re just a call or email away: